neurodata/kdg/README.rst

-`kdg` (Kernel Density Graph) is a package for exploring and using kernel density algorithms developed by the [neurodata group](https://neurodata.io).
+`kdg` (Kernel Density Graph) is a package for exploring and using kernel density algorithms developed by the `neurodata group <https://neurodata.io>`_.

 Install
 =======